CloudVLab/qwiklabs-content-bundle-spec/course-template-bundle-spec.md

 ### Modules

-The meat of a course is an ordered list of modules, each of which is a collection of steps, defining what a learner needs to do to complete the course.
+The meat of a `CourseTemplate` is an ordered list of modules, each of which is a collection of steps, defining what a learner needs to do to complete the course.
 A module has a `title`, `description`, and array of `steps`.
 The full specification is as follows:

 attribute               | required | type        | notes
 ----------------------- | -------- | ----------- | -----------------------------------------